Quran Vs Hadith :: did they reach us the same way (people

 again (e.g. Fajr and Isha) and add another salat to

-will be he has already classed Maghrib from 11:114 as
+problem will be he has already classed Maghrib from

-night NOT day.
-Again, note that Isha, according to him,
+of the night NOT day.
+Again, note that Isha, according

-is dark night, thus cannot realistically be considered
+to him, is dark night, thus cannot realistically be

 Note his inconsistency, the plural "zulafan" in 11:114